hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_an_abstract_illustration_of_an_8ac4e1ce-0d10-4ddb-b981-0020f7c7fc83-0_1.content.md

 ## References

-Our site features a comprehensive list of references and resources related to neural networks, including academic papers, industry reports, and online courses.
+Our site features a Com<wbr>pre<wbr>hen<wbr>sive list of references and resources related to neural networks, including academic papers, industry reports, and online courses.
 We believe that staying up-to-date on the latest research and trends is essential for anyone interested in the field of artificial intelligence.

 ## Contact Us